himslm01/activemq-kubernetes/README.md

 * Edit the file [`activemq-config/jetty-realm.properties`](src/override/example/activemq-config/jetty-realm.properties) to set sensible usernames and passwords for the web admin pages of ActiveMQ Classic server.
 * Edit the file [`service-patch.yaml`](src/override/example/service-patch.yaml) to set the `loadBalancerIP` address for the ActiveMQ service.
 * Edit the file [`persistentVolume.yaml`](src/override/example/persistentVolume.yaml) to point to your storage.

+Please check that the [`activemq.xml`](src/base/activemq-config/activemq.xml) and [`jetty.xml`](src/base/activemq-config/jetty.xml) configuration files contain only the configuration you require, and optionally override them in your override directory.

 These kubectl kustomize manifest fragments assume that you will deploy the ActiveMQ system into a new `namespace` called `active-mq`.
 If that is not the case then edit the files [`kustomization.yaml`](src/override/example/kustomization.yaml) and [`namespace.yaml`](src/override/example/namespace.yaml) in your override directory to set the namespace you will use.